cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 Before attempting local development with the platform, the below software needs to be installed and configured.
 Note that it is recommended that development takes place locally (rather than within WSL or in a Docker container), as the fast-refresh functionality encounters issues if file changes do not take place directly on the host OS.

 * Node.js & npm
+* `MAPBOX_USERNAME` environment variable
+* `MAPBOX_API_KEY` environment variable

+Note that the environment variables listed above are only needed during local development.
+In production, Docker secrets within The Stack will handle these.

 In addition to the above software requirements, it is also recommended that developers bring themselves up to date with the basics of the core technologies being utilised.
 The most critical of these for basic understanding of the code are listed below.